-\\\ This setting may be affected by the measurement timeout settings.
-See Automatic Power OFF on page 25.
+This setting is affected by the Measurement Timeout settings.
+See Automatic Power OFF on page 23.

 About

 Use the About screen to view the serial number as well as Rad-G software version information.
 These details may be helpful during troubleshooting or when contacting Masimo for assistance.